 Bratislava is the capital of Slovakia, and is located next to the River Danube.
 Just 70 kms away from Vienna in Austria, and 200 kms from Budapest in Hungary, it seems somewhat overshadowed by its more well-known neighbours.
 That's a real shame, as it has a great deal to offer, and as a more compact city, can easily be seen within 2 days.
 It also has some well priced accommodation, which you can find out about in Where To Stay In Bratislava.

-Most of the main highlights of Bratislava are clustered around the Old Town section, next to the Danube.
+Most of the places to visit in Bratislava are clustered around the Old Town section, next to the Danube.
 Visiting in June 2016, I was pleasantly surprised at the absence of tourist crowds, especially having been very disappointed by Dubrovnik in Croatia a month earlier.
 In short, I found Bratislava to be the perfect European city to take a weekend break.
 Here are just some of the things you can see and do in 2 days in Bratislava.

 Must See Highlights of Bratislava in 48 Hours